AgoraIO/agora_doc_source/en-US/markdown/Interactive Broadcast/start_live_android.md

 ## Understand the tech

-The following figure shows the workflow of interactive live streaming implemented by the Agora SDK.
+The following figure shows the workflow you need to implement to integrate Interactive Live Streaming Premium into your app.

 ![](images/live_streaming_tech.png)

-To start interactive live streaming, your app client has the following steps to take:
+To start interactive live streaming premium, you implement the following steps in your app:

-**1. Set the client role**
+1. **Set the role**
-An interactive live streaming session differs from a voice or video call in that users in a live streaming channel have different roles: host (`BROADCASTER`) and audience (`AUDIENCE`).
+   Users in an Interactive Live Streaming Premium channel are either the `BROADCASTER` or the `AUDIENCE`.
+The `BROADCASTER` publishes streams to the channel, the `AUDIENCE` subscribes to them.
    Only app clients with the role of `BROADCASTER` can publish streams in the channel.
 Those with the role of `AUDIENCE` can only susbcribe to streams.

-**2. Get a token**
+2. **Retrieve a token**
+   The token is a credential for authenticating the identity of the user when your app client joins an RTC channel.
 The app client requests a token from your app server.
 This token authenticates the user when the app client joins a channel.

-**3. Join an Agora RTC channel**
+3. **Join a channel**
-The client joins an RTC (Real-time Communication) channel by calling the APIs provided by Agora.
-When that happens, Agora automatically creates an RTC channel.
-App clients that pass the same channel name join the same channel.
+   Call `joinChannel` to connect to Agora and create a channel.
+Apps that pass the same channel name join the same channel.

-**4. Publish and subscribe to audio and video in the channel** After joining a channel, only app clients with the role of `BROADCASTER` can publish audio and video.
+4. **Publish and subscribe to audio and video in the channel** After joining a channel, only app clients with the role of `BROADCASTER` can publish audio and video.
 For an auidence memeber to send audio and video, you can call the API to switch the client role.

 For an app client to join an RTC channel, you need the following information:

 - The App ID: A randomly generated string provided by Agora for identifying your app.
 You can get the App ID from [Agora Console](https://console.agora.io).
 - The user ID: The unique identifier of a user.
 You need to specify the user ID yourself, and ensure that it is unique in the channel.
-- A token: A credential for authenticating the identity of the user when your app client joins an RTC channel.
+- A token: In a test or production environment, your app client retrieves tokend your server in your security infrastructure.
+For rapid testing, you can use a temporary token with a validity period of 24 hours in Agora Console.
 - The channel name: A string that identifies the RTC channel for the live stream.

 ## Prerequisites